2, 84, 30, 993, 560, 15456, 11962, 261485, ...: Higher dimension operators in the SM EFT: Selected results

 \section{Selected results}

-Full Hilbert series for the SM EFT up to mass dimension 12 are supplied as an auxiliary {\tt Mathematica} file to the arXiv submission of this paper.
+Full Hilbert series for the SM EFT up to mass dimension 12 are supplied as an auxiliary {\tt Mathematica} file to this paper.
 In this section we present selected results.
 Our convention is to separately count operators which are related by hermitian conjugation; this counts all CP-even and CP-odd operators independently.